svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Everyday, the difficulty in evaluating the reliability and relevance of facts within the cryptocurrency space multiplies.
 This difficulty is pronounced by the growing number of news sources reporting on the emergence and adoption of blockchain across all industries.
 Such sources may be toxic, outdated or biased and this introduces an issue for traders.
 The Svandis mission is to offer a data platform with a trustable strategy to validate, analyse and visualise objective and relevant data about the crypto market in real-time.

 **The Platform**
 Svandis is a blockchain-based data platform providing research and visualisation tools to crypto market participants.
-All data is aggregated in one place, gathered by the Research Community, the DataMining App and Internal Analytics Team - a gamified validation system on the Ethereum blockchain.
-This valuable and trusted data is then accessible via the Svandis toolset: Newsfeed, Screeners (ICO and Altcoins), Catalyst Analysis, Heatmaps, Alerts, Indices and Portfolio.
+All data is aggregated in one place, gathered by the the DataMining App and Research Community, a gamified validation system on the Ethereum blockchain.
+This valuable and trusted data is then accessible via the Svandis toolset: Newsfeed, Screeners (ICO and Altcoins), Catalyst Analysis tools, Heatmaps, Alerts, Indices and Portfolio.
 By multiplying and expanding the opportunities for interoperability between the Svandis tools, true clarity and insight into data becomes possible, in the form of an aggregated/modular dashboard.
 Additional features and products are offered by third-parties within the Svandis Marketplace to provide a broader product line  for traders.

 Data gathering - Decentralized and crowdsourced due diligence Svandis approach to data gathering starts with a decentralised research community with users who are in control of their own blockchain identity.
 The Research Community and DataMining App bring new possibilities in the speed of available data.
 Not only is the process faster and more efficient, but it brings much needed objectivity and reliability to the information.
 This hybrid solution balances scalability with the needs for off blockchain decision making for the research community.
 Off chain solutions are preferable as to save blockchain gas fees as well as doing random number generation and online user selection with our solution.

 The DataMining App is a cross-platform data-miner for online news sources.
 It is an open-source crawling application that users can install on their computers to participate in data crowdsourcing in return for rewards.
 This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis features, which provide a qualitative perspective to give traders deep insight.
 The Svandis solution balances the need for correlating qualitative and quantitative information for traders through our rich toolset.

 The Svandis Research Community is a “Research and Data Verification” mechanism allowing for a multiple validation process to complete data integrity checks on ICOs and token sales including tokens governed by decentralized autonomous organizations.
 Furthermore the research community assists  news feed curation, catalyst submission and more.
-The goal is to ensure the validity of several categories of information, such as company and team backgrounds and ICO metrics, by using a standardised template to create consistency in the presentation of data.
+The goal is to ensure the validity of several categories of information by using a standardised template to create consistency in the presentation of data.

 **Data processing**
-In order to facilitate a positive feedback loop between (a) the Research Community and (b) the Internal Analytics team, we will be using natural language processing such as sentiment analysis to pinpoint catalysts and other events within the ecosystem.
-Screeners are built through machine learning proximations.
+In order to facilitate a positive feedback loop between (a) the Research Community and (b) the Internal Analytics team, we will be using natural language processing such as sentiment analysis to pinpoint catalysts - a revelation or event that propels the price up or down - and other events within the ecosystem.
 These will be integrated during the off blockchain data consensus mechanism as well as to correlate similar information being presented by members of the Research Community.
-Research community members will sign the data they present at consensus with a private Ethereum key, in order to build a positive reputation in their community.
+Research community members will sign the data they present at consensus in order to build a positive and actionable reputation.
 A solid reputation will equate to stronger influence on the community and more token rewards for research accomplished.

 ## DISCLAIMER
 This Technical Whitepaper does not constitute an offer to sell or invitation to purchase any securities of any nature whatsoever, and the content of this presentation is not intended to constitute legal, commercial or tax advice.
 Some of the declarations contained in this WP constitute forward-looking statements and are subject to change.